CharlesTaylor7/acronymia/README.md

 Future Ideas:
 - [ ] Instead of random letters, let the judge pick an acronym for the round.
-- [ ] The number of letters in the acronym is itself random, between 3 to 8.
 - [ ] Make the random selection enforce pronounceability.
 (For now the game could be called initialismia).